forivall/twitter-archive-reader-wiki/Get-a-direct-message-media.md

 - `.dmImage`: Get an image from an image name.
 - `.dmImageFromUrl`: Get an image from a media URL.

+A third method on `TwitterArchive` is available.
+- `.dmImagesOf`: Get all the medias affiliated to a Direct Message (currenly, only one is possible, but it's future proof).
+This method does not require to indicate if the DM is in a group conversation or not.

 We assume that we have a DM in variable `message`, with `message.mediaUrls.length > 0`.
 The message does **not** come from a group conversation (`conversation.is_group_conversation === false`).